nodejs/node/doc/guides/collaborator-guide.md

 * `author-ready` - A pull request is _author ready_ when:
   * There is a CI run in progress or completed.
-  * There is at least one Collaborator approval (or two TSC approvals for semver-major pull requests).
+  * There is at least one collaborator approval (or two TSC approvals for semver-major pull requests).
   * There are no outstanding review comments.